Hierarchical Intention Tracking for Robust Human-Robot Collaboration in Industrial Assembly Tasks: Hierarchical Intention Tracking

 The human intention variable~$G_t$ at each time step is discrete and the cardinality of its sample space is $m$.
 Bayesian filtering is recursively applied every $T_p$ time steps to obtain the posteriori over~$G_t$ conditioned on observed states~$X_{1:t}^{h,r}$.
 For simplicity, we assume the intention outcomes $g_{t+1:t+T_p}$ are consistent.
 This assumption is reasonable in our implementation because $T_p$ time steps are less than 0.2 second.
 The prediction step of Bayesian filtering is as follows.

 We define the transition model for intention dynamics $P(g_{t+T_p} | g_{t})$ as a time-invariant matrix

-where a large $\alpha$ would indicate that the human is more likely to maintain the same intention.
+where a large $\alpha$ indicates the human is more likely to keep the current intention.
 The probability of the human shifting to another intention is equivalent.
-Observed states in next $T_p$ steps are used in the update step, which is as follows.
+We preserve non-zero probability for intentions representing tasks already performed by the human, because the human may perform the same task again due to failed robot attempts.
+The update step of Bayesian filtering is as follows.